 - Nobody ever said life was fair.
 I must have heard this ten thousand times growing up.
 I probably hated hearing it 9,999 of those times.
 This taught me that there are somethings in life you can control.
 There are somethings in life you can’t control.
 Spend your time focusing on the things that you can influence, not the ones you can’t.
 Dwelling, sulking, pissing or moaning about the one’s you can’t is just wasted time you could be spending to stack the deck in your favor on the ones you can.
 It’s something I now tell my own children regularly.

-- Shit in one hand and want in the other.
+- Shit in one hand and want in the other, see which one gets fuller faster.
 This taught me a few things.
 Most importantly it taught me sitting around and “wanting” something is about as useful as shitting in your own hand.
 If you want things in life, you are gonna have to get off your ass and work to make them happen.
 Secondly as I age it has made me realize that material “stuff” isn’t all that rewarding.
 So constantly thinking about all the stuff you “want” is probably keeping you from the things that ultimately matter the most.

 - If it’s worth doing.
 It’s worth doing right.
 I hate when you are right.
 Which is most of the time.
 This taught me so vividly to have pride in the work that you put your time into.
 Don’t half ass life.
 If you can’t care enough to do it well, you probably shouldn’t be doing it all.